hashicorp/packer/website/source/partials/builder/vmware/common/_DriverConfig-not-required.html.md

 <!-- Code generated from the comments of the DriverConfig struct in builder/vmware/common/driver_config.go; DO NOT EDIT MANUALLY -->

--   `cleanup_remote_cache` (bool) - When set to true will cleanup the ISO stored during the build on the remote machine.
+-   `cleanup_remote_cache` (bool) - When set to true, Packer will cleanup the cache folder where the ISO file is stored during the build on the remote machine.
     By default, this is set to false.

 -   `fusion_app_path` (string) - Path to "VMware Fusion.app".
 By default this is